A clean break order is used following a divorce when both parties wish to sever all financial ties.

-The order is processed through court and must be drafted by a qualified solicitor in order for it to be granted by a judge.
+The order is processed through court and must be drafted by a qualified solicitor in order for the agreement to be granted by a judge.

 You should seek to reach an agreement with your spouse in relation to splitting the held assets and finances, as it will save you time, stress and money.

-There is a £50 court fee involved with filing a financial order, which is set by the government and is paid at the point of which you file the order.
+There is a £50 court fee involved with filing a financial order, which is set by the government and is paid when you file the order at court.

 Your assets, finances and children are not dealt with directly in a divorce.

-So, without obtaining a financial order you’ll still be financially tied to your spouse, even years after the divorce is granted, as our below example shows.
+Therefore, without obtaining a financial order, such as a clean break, you’ll still be financially tied to your spouse, even years after the divorce has been granted, as our below example shows.

 A real life case of why clean breaks are important

-If this blog post is not enough reason to put a clean break order in place, then the case of Dale Vince, the Ecocity green energy founder is something to think about.
+If this blog post is not enough reason to put a clean break order in place, then the case of Nigel Page is something to think about.

 Nigel Page was a very lucky man and won £56m in the Euro Millions draw a few years ago.

-He had been divorced from his ex-wife for ten years, yet years later, he was forced to pay out millions because there was no clean break at divorce.
+He had been divorced from his ex-wife for ten years, yet years later, he was forced to pay out millions because there was no clean break order clause.